SijieLuo/HiSCAD-Net/README.md

 # **few-shot dataset**
-The dataset, collected from an industrial environment, contains 120 images per category, all with a resolution of 600×600 pixels.
-Both the dataset and the code will soon be made publicly available.
+The dataset, collected from an industrial environment, contains 120 images per category, each with a resolution of 600×600 pixels.
+It can be downloaded from: https://pan.baidu.com/s/1eZn97T3ZDVNha2srOz_Gpw?pwd=s7wn.